Yajnavalkya: On the self

-On Dreams
+On dreams

-Yajnavlkya believed that dreams are active projections of the self.To him, this is evidence of that dreaming shares the creative nature of Reality in itself.
+Yajnavlkya believed that dreams are active projections of the self.
+To him, this is evidence that dreaming shares the creative nature of Reality in itself.

 On love and soul

-The Maitreyi-Yajnavalkya dialogue of Brihadaranyaka Upanishad states that love is driven by "love for oneself (ātman)," and it discusses the nature of Atman and Brahman and their unity, the core of the later Advaita philosophy.
-The Maitreyi-Yajnavalkya dialogue has survived in two manuscript recensions from the Madhyamdina and Kanva Vedic schools; although they have significant literary differences, they share the same philosophical theme.
+The Maitreyi-Yajnavalkya dialogue in the Brihadaranyaka Upanishad states that love is driven by "love for oneself (ātman)," and discusses the nature of Atman and Brahman and their unity, which forms the core of later Advaita philosophy.
+The dialogue has survived in two manuscript recensions from the Madhyamdina and Kanva Vedic schools.
+Although they have significant literary differences, they share the same philosophical theme.

 This dialogue appears in several Hindu texts; the earliest is in chapter 2.4 – and modified in chapter 4.5 – of the Brihadaranyaka Upanishad, one of the principal and oldest Upanishads.
 Adi Shankara, a scholar of the influential Advaita Vedanta school of Hindu philosophy, wrote in his Brihadaranyakopanishad bhashya that the purpose of the Maitreyi-Yajnavalkya dialogue in chapter 2.4 of the Brihadaranyaka Upanishad is to highlight the importance of the knowledge of Atman and Brahman, and to understand their oneness.
 According to Shankara, the dialogue suggests renunciation is prescribed in the Sruti (vedic texts of Hinduism), as a means to knowledge of the Brahman and Atman.
 He adds, that the pursuit of self-knowledge is considered important in the Sruti because the Maitreyi dialogue is repeated in chapter 4.5 as a "logical finale" to the discussion of Brahman in the Upanishad.

 Concluding his dialogue on the "inner self", or soul, Yajnavalkaya tells Maitreyi:

-After Yajnavalkya leaves and becomes a sannyasi, Maitreyi becomes a sannyasini – she too wanders and leads a renunciate's life.
+On dharma

+In Yajnavalkya Smriti, Yajnavalkya emphasizes the plurality of dharma, drawing from multiple sources including the Vedas, recollections, righteous conduct, self-satisfaction, and desire rooted in right intention.
+He introduces the idea that fulfilling desires with the right intention is part of dharma, a departure from previous texts.
+Yajnavalkya emphasizes the significance of gift-giving (dana) and yoga in dharma, considering them central practices.
+He suggests that those who understand the self hold superior knowledge of dharma.
+Yajnavalkya categorizes dharma into three divisions, covering everyday life, royal conduct, and extraordinary circumstances.
+He recognizes that not all dharma originates from Vedic sources; some are derived from worldly customs or enforced by rulers.